1984–85 UTEP Miners men's basketball team

 The 1984–85 UTEP Miners men's basketball team represented the University of Texas at El Paso as a member of the Western Athletic Conference during the 1984–85 college basketball season.
 The team was led by head coach Don Haskins.
-The Miners finished 22–10 (12–4 in WAC), lost in the semifinals of the conference tournament, and received an at-large bid to the NCAA tournament.
+The Miners finished 22–10 (12–4 in WAC), lost in the finals of the conference tournament, and received an at-large bid to the NCAA tournament.
 As No. 11 seed in the West region, the Miners knocked off No. 6 seed Tulsa in the opening round before losing to NC State in the round of 32.